marcus-at-localhost/docs/en/developer-guide/creating-own-module.md

 All client files are saved in two main folders - `templates`, where all module templates files are stored, and `src` that contain logic that will run on the client side.

-Frontend uses Backbone.js framework.
+Backbone.js framework is used.
 You can explore its documentation via this link: https://backbonejs.org.

-Basically, the frontend uses the view.
-Every page is rendered by multiple view objects.
-Every views can have their child views as child can have their own views.
-When view is rendered it has all HTML of his child views.
+The frontend uses views.
+Every page is rendered by using multiple view objects.
+Every view can have its child views and child can have its own views. ***When view is rendered it has all HTML of his child views.***

-There is example of view `client/modules/test-module/src/views/test/record/detail.js`:
+Here is the example of view `client/modules/example-module/src/views/test/record/detail.js`:
 ```
-    Espo.define('test-module:views/test/record/detail', 'views/record/detail',
+    Espo.define('example-module:views/test/record/detail', 'views/record/detail',
         Dep => Dep.extend({

             // template file
-            template: 'test-module:test/record/detail',
+            template: 'example-module:test/record/detail',

             // handlers of DOM events
             events: {